G-Reg26/JavaFXSignInTemplate/README.txt

 1. Download the zip of this project and extract to desired directory

 2. Click File->Import
-3. Select General->Projects from Folder or Archive
+3. Select General->Projects from Folder or Archive then click Next
 4. Click Directory, select extracted folder, and click OK
 5. Click Finish
 6. Navigate to Main class(src\sample\Main)